 6) Natural Ways to Deter Cats

-Gardeners have been using natural ways to keep cats off fruit and veg patches for years.
+Gardeners have been using natural ways to keep cats and foxes off fruit and veg patches for years.

-There are several plants that give off a strong odour which deters cats.
+There are several plants that give off a strong odour that deters cats.

 The following will only work for small areas but are worth a try: